View Printable PDF Version |

 Aref I, Hefnawi F, Kandil O, Abdel-Aziz MT.

-Effect of minipills on physiologic responses of human cervical mucous, endometrium, and ovary.
+Effect of minipills on physiologic responses of human cervical mucous,

 Fertil Steril.